-“Are you alright?”
+“Are you all right?”
 I asked her quickly.
 She looked around in a dazed manner.
-“Rei, are you alright?”
+“Rei, are you all right?”
 I tried asking again, trying to grab her attention.

 She focused on me, “Sarth?”

-She hugged me tightly.
-“I’m glad you’re here…” she was on the verge of tears, “Where’s Aki?!”
+She flung herself on me, hugging me tightly.
+“I’m glad you’re here…” she was on the verge of tears, “Where’s Aki?”